BEST SELLING AUTHOR, PHYSICAL THERAPIST, NUTRITIONIST, AND PAIN EDUCATOR

 It is also my intention to provide practical guidance and mentorship that shows you how to implement this innovative model of care into your everyday practice.
 It’s actually much easier than you might think.

-Lastly, I am committed to creating a vibrant online community where practitioners can receive all the support they need in one place from our faculty and fellow clinicians who share a passion for learning this new paradigm in pain treatment.
+Lastly, I am committed to creating a vibrant online community where practitioners can receive all the support they need in one place from those who share a passion for learning this new paradigm in pain treatment.

 I believe strongly that those who embrace this exciting new model of treatment will be in great demand, and will be recognized as industry leaders and innovators.